PopicLab/insilicoSV/docs/use_cases.md

 In this example, 5 SVs of type `delINVdel` are created.
 Their `C` region is constrained to overlap with a region from the `candidate_overlap_events_1.bed` file, with the overlap mode set to `"exact"`.

-#### Example Output VCF File
+#### Example output VCF file
 ```
 chr21   18870078    DEL N   DEL 100 PASS    END=18876908;SVTYPE=DEL;SVLEN=6831;OVLP=L1HS;VSET=0;IN_PLACE=in_place;GRAMMAR=A>;SOURCE_LETTER=A  GT  0/1
 ```
-#### Simulating Chromosome Arm-Level SVs
+#### Simulating chromosome arm-level SVs
-You can use overlapping constraints to simulate SVs affecting an entire chromosome arm.
+Overlapping constraints can be used to simulate SVs affecting an entire chromosome arm.
 This is particularly useful for modeling large-scale genetic events like whole-arm deletions or duplications.
-For this purpose, you need a BED file that defines the precise start and end coordinates for each chromosome arm.
+For this purpose, the precise start and end coordinates for each chromosome arm have to be provided in a BED file.
-Then, you can apply the overlap_mode `exact` to the variant sets of your choice to enforce the resulting SVs to completely span a chromosome arm.
+Then, applying the overlap_mode `exact` to a variant set will enforce the resulting SVs to completely span a chromosome arm.

 ### Example 5b - Inversions within segmental duplications (SDs)